Thursday, February 22, 2007

 Buttons, keys, knobs, levers and switches; silicon chips and circuit boards; on board computers and electronic sensors; voice activated computer and cellular technology; remote controlled doors and ignitions; stuff that turns on and off by itself.
 What more could a lazy SOB possibly ask for.
 Surely we have attained utopia.

 And the absolute best is when our stuff talks to us.
 Don’t bother running for the phone.
 Good heavens, you could break a sweat.
 Just let the answering machine take it.
 And don’t worry about missing your email.
 Your computer will tell you when an urgent message comes in.
 Sorry about the spam.
-Our bathroom scales talk, the appliances talk, the cars talk, the machines that answer the phone when you call the service centre to complain about a broken talking machine talk.
+Our bathroom scales talk, the appliances talk, the cars talk, the machines that answer the phone when you call the service center to complain about a broken talking machine talk.
 Our educators tell us that we should listen to our kids more.
 Hell, who’s got the energy after wading through the labyrinth of voice prompts when we call the school board.

-And god almighty, even the elevators talk.
+And God almighty, even the elevators talk.
 Where I work, a soft feminine voice emanates from the elevator walls sweetly announcing every floor when the car stops.
 She even lets us know whether we are “going up” or going down” when the door closes.
 I don’t expect that I will ever go postal, but, hey, you never know.
 And if I do, I won’t arrive at work with a shotgun and go after my coworkers.
-Oh no. I’ll march straight into the elevator and send that nice automated voice straight to techno-hell.
+Oh no. I’ll march straight into the elevator and send that nice, automated voice straight to techno-hell.

 Then I’ll sit in the lobby, call the elevator company and wait for their voice mail to finally connect me with a real person.
 The way I figure it, if I attentively follow the automated instructions and press the buttons like I’m told, I'll be out on bail before I get to talk to a real person.
-Or maybe I’ll just ignore the voice prompts, pretend to be on a rotary phone and wait a few minutes for an attendant (“who will be happy to serve me”) to come on the line.
-As we all know, that’s really the only way to get service over the phone these days.

 1 Comments: